mrilikecoding/StreamPoseML/README.md

 To run the sample app you'll need to pull the latest builds from Dockerhub:

 1. Visit docker.com and sign up for an account.
-2. Download the [Docker Desktop](https://www.docker.com/products/docker-desktop/) client for your your system, launch, and log in.
+2. Download the [Docker Desktop](https://www.docker.com/products/docker-desktop/) client for your system, launch, and log in.
 3. From your terminal, git clone this repo and enter the directory.
-4. Run `start.sh` to pull down the latest images (backend and frontend) and spin them up with Docker Compose.
+4. Run `start.sh` to pull down the latest images (backend, frontend, and MLFlow) and spin them up with Docker Compose.

-This should install the necessary dependencies and then launch the application in your default browser (Chrome is recommended for full feature support).
+This should install the necessary dependencies and then launch the application in your default browser (Chrome-based browsers are recommended for full feature support).

+_Note, the MLFlow container pins MLFlow to version 2.18.0.
+Later versions of MLFlow have switched to FastAPI (uvicorn) from gunicorn, which presents problems loading MLFlow models logged before this change.
+This will be addressed in a forthcoming update.
+If you do use this with an MLFlow model logged using a version later than 2.18 you may need to bump the MLFlow version in the MLFlow container manually for now._

 5. When you're done, run `stop.sh` to gracefully end the application processes.